flowerDuo/GES-GSP-Stitching/README.md

 IEEE Conference on Computer Vision and Pattern Recognition, pages 1155–1163, 2015.*
 > 6. *Yoshikuni Nomura, Li Zhang, and Shree K Nayar.
 Scene collages and flexible camera arrays.
 In Proceedings of the 18th Eurographics conference on Rendering Techniques, pages
 127–138, 2007.*
 > 7. *Julio Zaragoza, Tat-Jun Chin, Michael S Brown, and David Suter.
 As-projective-as-possible image stitching with moving dlt.
-In Proceedings of the IEEE Conference on Computer
-Vision and Pattern Recognition, pages 2339–2346, 2013.*
+In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition, pages 2339–2346, 2013.*
+> 8. *Matthew Brown and David G Lowe.
+Automatic panoramic image stitching using invariant features.
+International journal of computer vision, 74(1):59–73, 2007.*
+> 9. *Jing Li, Zhengming Wang, Shiming Lai, Yongping Zhai, and Maojun Zhang.
+Parallax-tolerant image stitching based on robust elastic warping.
+IEEE Transactions on multimedia, 20(7):1672–1687, 2017.*
+> 10. *Tianli Liao and Nan Li.
+Single-perspective warps in natural image stitching.
+IEEE Transactions on Image Processing, 29:724–735, 2019.*